code-with-max/Godot-Android-Rateme/README.md

 - Additionally, the plugin provides two signals:
   - Review is successful:

-  [!NOTE]
-  According to the policy, you will not be able to get information about what kind of rating the user has set.
+  >NOTE: According to the policy, you will not be able to get information about what kind of rating the user has set.

   ```gdscript
   func _on_rateme_completed():